-Please welcome, the 3rd Crate Digger in this series. a 45 collector, a DJ and a radio show host….
+Please welcome, the 3rd collector in this series.
+45 collector, a DJ and a radio show host….
 MR. Finewine.

 Matt Fine Wine, 44, lives in Brooklyn NY.
 He’s a magazine editor and a Funk & Soul DJ. collects mostly 45s.